NarvinSingh/git-deploy/README.md

 To deploy commits and merges to a branch to a local or mapped directory, add a local config item:

 ```
-git config --local deploy.branch "branch_name /path/to/deploy"
+git config deploy.branch "branch_name /path/to/deploy"
 ```

 To deploy comits and merges to additional branches, add more mappings to the local config:

 ```
-git config --local --add "branch2 /path/to/deploy2"
+git config --add "branch2 /path/to/deploy2"
 ```

 To deploy comits and merges to the same branch to multiple directories, add more mappings to the local config specifying the same branch again:

 ```
-git config --local --add "branch2 /second/path/to/deploy2"
+git config --add "branch2 /second/path/to/deploy2"
 ```

-To clean the deployment directory before deploying a commit or merge, add a config item (note that this option applies to all deployment mappings and will not clean subdirectories that are not part of the commit):
+To clean the deployment directory before deploying a commit or merge, add a local config item (note that this option applies to all deployment mappings and will not clean subdirectories that are not part of the commit):

 ```
 git config deploy.clean true